Becoming Suicidal: Sociocultural Contributions

 A norm is a rule that is socially enforced.
 A particular group, community, or nation promotes norms regarding a range of attitudes and behaviors.
 For instance, there are norms with regard to how someone should act in a church or synagogue.
 Social norms regarding suicide can influence its meaning (i.e., whether it is stigmatized) as well as its frequency.
 Many societies and religious traditions ban suicide and view it as a sin or taboo behavior.
 Others portray suicide as a legitimate behavior in certain circumstances.
 For instance, some Islamic groups promote suicide as a means of martyrdom in a war against an enemy.
 Among Buddhist monks, self-sacrifice for religious reasons can be viewed as an honorable act.
 In India, it is acceptable for a widow to burn herself on her husband's funeral pyre.
 The Hindu code of conduct condones suicide for incurable diseases or as a response to great misfortune.

 Societies that are experiencing upheaval and unrest have higher rates of suicide.
 For instance, political violence can increase suicide rates- a long-standing civil war in Sri Lanka has been linked to a higher rate of suicide.
 Social change brought about by modernization, globalization, economic turmoil, and/or new political systems (particularly when they result in the breakdown of a culture's traditional values and cultures) can also be accompanied by a rise in suicide rates.
-Since the fall of the Soviet Union, many Eastern European countries are dealing with increased rates of alcohol and drug abuse, and some of the highest suicide rates in the world today.
+Since the fall of the Soviet Union, many Eastern European countries are dealing with increased rates of alcohol and drug abuse, and have some of the highest suicide rates in the world today.

 Young People and Suicide